asmuth/clip/fnordmetric-doc/src/ui_index.md

 We will display one counter "total sales in the last hour" on our page.
-To do that we first have to connect to the FnordMetric Backend using WebSockets (_Make sure you set the correct namespace, it's "myapp" in the example_):
+To do that we first have to connect to the FnordMetric Backend using WebSockets.
+This examples assumes that you have either FnordMetric Classic running on port 4242 or FnordMetric Enterprise with a WebSocket listener on port 4242.

     <script>
       FnordMetric.setup({